OMaraLab/hoarder/README.md

     --extra_itp path/to/Extra_itp_file_2.itp
 ~~~

 This would archive the simulation replicate found in the folder `path/to/production_system/rep1`, by looking for system files that match the simulation structure described above.
+It would copy the system as a restructured dataset in the directory `path/to/outputdataset/Output_SystemName`

 ### Important options